smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"10"`

-It specifies the number of blocks before the current head that the log broadcaster will try to re-consume logs from, e.g. after adding a new job
+This variable specifies the number of blocks before the current head that the log broadcaster will try to re-consume logs from, e.g. after adding a new job.

 ### BLOCK_BACKFILL_SKIP

 - Default: `"false"`

-It enables skipping of very long log backfills - for example in a situation when the node is started after being offline for a long time.
+This variable enables skipping of very long log backfills - for example in a situation when the node is started after being offline for a long time.
 This might be useful on fast chains and if only recent chain events are relevant

 ### ETH_TX_REAPER_INTERVAL

-NOTE: This overrides the setting for _all_ chains, you may wish to set this on a per-chain basis using the API, CLI, or GUI instead.
+NOTE: This overrides the setting for _all_ chains, you might want to set this on a per-chain basis using the API, CLI, or GUI instead.

 - Default: `"1h"`

-Controls how often the eth tx reaper should run, used to delete old confirmed/fatally_errored transaction records from the database.
+Controls how often the ETH tx reaper should run, used to delete old confirmed or fatally_errored transaction records from the database.
 Setting to `0` disables the reaper.

 ### ETH_TX_REAPER_THRESHOLD

 - Default: `"24h"`

-Represents how long any confirmed/fatally_errored eth_txes will hang around in the database.
+Represents how long any confirmed or fatally_errored `eth_tx` transactions will hang around in the database.
-If the eth_tx is confirmed but still below ETH_FINALITY_DEPTH it will not be deleted even if it was created at a time older than this value.
+If the `eth_tx` is confirmed but still below `ETH_FINALITY_DEPTH`, it will not be deleted even if it was created at a time older than this value.

 EXAMPLE:
 With: `EthTxReaperThreshold=1h` and `EthFinalityDepth=50`
-If current head is 142, any eth_tx confirmed in block 91 or below will be reaped as long as its created_at was more than EthTxReaperThreshold ago
+If current head is 142, any `eth_tx` confirmed in block 91 or below will be reaped as long as its `created_at` value is older than the value set for `EthTxReaperThreshold`.

 Setting to `0` disables the reaper.

 ### ETH_TX_RESEND_AFTER_THRESHOLD

-NOTE: This overrides the setting for _all_ chains, you may wish to set this on a per-chain basis using the API, CLI, or GUI instead.
+NOTE: This overrides the setting for _all_ chains, you might want to set this on a per-chain basis using the API, CLI, or GUI instead.

 - Default: _automatically set based on Chain ID, typically 1m_

-Controls how long the ethResender will wait before re-sending the latest eth_tx_attempt.
-This is designed a as a fallback to protect against the eth nodes dropping txes (it has been anecdotally observed to happen), networking issues or txes being ejected from the mempool.
+Controls how long the `ethResender` will wait before re-sending the latest `eth_tx_attempt`.
+This is designed a as a fallback to protect against the ETH nodes dropping transactions (which has been anecdotally observed to happen), networking issues, or transactions being ejected from the mempool.

 Setting to `0` disables the resender.